Milk Protein Intolerance In Babies

 If you’re breastfeeding, your best bet is to cut out all dairy until baby is weaned.

 Bottle-feeding?
 Avoid giving baby cow’s milk.
 Your pediatrician can help you find appropriate substitutes, such as soy-based formula.
 When baby’s older, rice or soy milk can take the place of cow’s milk.
-Remember that milk-intolerant kids can’t handle cow’s milk at all, in any form, so don’t give her ice cream or cheese either, until she’s outgrown her intolerance.
+Remember that milk-intolerant kids can’t handle cow’s milk at all, in any form, so don’t give him or her ice cream or cheese either, until he or she’s outgrown his or her intolerance.

 What can I do to prevent my baby from getting milk protein intolerance?